Your board

 Gwyn Burr

-Chair of the Board the Board, Nominations Committee, and the Non-Executive Remuneration Committee.
+Chair of the Board, Nominations Committee, and the Non-Executive Remuneration Committee

 Appointed to board: 2022

-Gwyn brings wide-ranging executive experience in retail, thanks to her director-level roles at Asda and Sainsbury’s.
-She also has significant financial services experience, having previously held non-executive director positions with Principality Building Society, Sainsbury's Bank plc and the Financial Ombudsman Service.
-She is currently a non-executive director at Metro AG and is on the board for Ingleby Farm.
+Gwyn brings wide-ranging executive experience in retail, thanks to her directorships at Asda and Sainsbury’s.
+She also has significant financial services experience, having previously held Non-Executive Director positions with Principality Building Society, Sainsbury's Bank plc and the Financial Ombudsman Service.
+She is currently a Non-Executive Director at Metro AG and is on the board for Ingleby Farms and Forests.

 “My role is to lead the board’s focus on the development and delivery of the corporate plan.
 I also remain focused on making membership matter.
-As members’ behaviour in dealing with their financial affairs continues to evolve, I’m continuing to work with the team to serve the needs of our members both now and in the future.
-This includes championing change to deliver increased support for our members – which can be seen in the initiatives we’ve launched already and those we plan to introduce in the future.
+As members’ behaviour in dealing with their financial affairs continues to evolve, I’m working with the team to ensure we serve the needs of our members today and in the future.
+This includes championing change to deliver increased support for our members – which can be seen in the initiatives we’ve launched already and those we plan to introduce.
 I’m proud to lead a board that’s tireless in its efforts to support our members and colleagues and have a positive impact on their lives."

 Mark Lund